 A confession is coerced only if there is some inappropriate action on the part of the police.
 No matter what state the defendant is in, the confession isn't involuntary unless the police strong-armed him or her in some way.
 Examples of coercive tactics include:

 Generally, police are permitted to lie to suspects.
-For example, a police officer saying that certain evidence exists when it doesn’t hasn’t legally coerced any subsequent confession.
-(For more information on police tactics, see Tactics Police Use to Get a Confession, and for a real-life example, see the blog post Criminal Injustice Up Close.)
+For example, a police officer saying that certain evidence exists when it doesn't hasn't legally coerced any subsequent confession.
+(For more information on police tactics, see Tactics Police Use to Get a Confession.)

 Even if the defendant is in poor mental or physical health or intoxicated, a court won't find any confession involuntary unless there is some evidence that the suspect's thinking is impaired.
 Merely being on drugs or suffering from physical or mental problems isn't enough—the condition must affect the defendant's ability to think clearly.
 However, the court will consider the defendant's physical and mental state and any use of intoxicating substances in deciding whether the defendant exercised free will in confessing.